Safeguarding training is important

 We need payment be made with bookings as we experienced a significant number of ‘no shows’ during 2017, which was frustrating when we also had waiting lists of people wanting to attend sessions.
 See the form for more information.

-Ministers and Accredited workers – no charge (HEBA will cover their training cost).
+Ministers and other workers recognised/accredited by the Baptist Union of Great Britain – no charge (HEBA will cover their training cost).

 For those from Churches that do not contribute regularly to Baptist Home Mission £20 per person.